freeradical13/freeradical13.github.io/index.md

 Infection of an organism by a parasitic fungus is called [mycosis][].

 Fungi and plants may combine to form [mycorrhizae][].
 Branching hyphae called [arbuscules][] allow the fungi to exchange nutrients with plant hosts.
-[Endophytes][] are fungi or bacteria that live on plants without causing harm.

 #### Algae